moby/moby/docs/sources/reference/commandline/cli.md

 To set the DNS search domain for all Docker containers, use `docker -d --dns-search example.com`.

-To run the daemon with debug output, use `docker -d -D`{.docutils .literal}.
+To run the daemon with debug output, use `docker -d -D` .literal}.

-To use lxc as the execution driver, use `docker -d -e lxc`{.docutils .literal}.
+To use lxc as the execution driver, use `docker -d -e lxc` .literal}.

 The docker client will also honor the `DOCKER_HOST`